-- 1. Resistance to Tin at $1.0 \,\mu g/ml$ almost disappeared in our region from 2003-2010, but has increased the past five years.
-In 2014, 38.5% of the isolates were resistant to Tin, the highest level since 2000. - 2.
+- 1. Resistance to Tin at 1.0 $\mu$ g/ml almost disappeared in our region from 2003-2010, but has increased since 2011, probably due to increased use.
+In 2016, isolates from 46% of the fields samples had some resistance to tin, with a median germination rate of 26%.
+Tin resistance was found in all factory districts. - 2.
 Resistance to Topsin at $5.0 \,\mu\text{g/ml}$ continues to be present in our region at high levels.
-In 2013, 74.2% of the isolates were resistant to Topsin, and in 2015 73.5% of the isolates were resistant to Topsin. - 3.
-Resistance to both Eminent and Inspire, as measured by RF values, declined dramatically, 28% and 69% respectively.
-Resistance decreases were found in all factory districts - 4.
-The number of isolates with the G143A mutation that results in absolute resistance to Headline increased in 2015 across all factory districts.
-Approximately half the fields sampled have some level of resistance to Headline.
-Resistance to Headline to not disappear with time, and if the increasing trend to resistance continues, this could have a serious impact on CLS management. - 5.
-The incidence of C. beticola isolates with resistance to multiple fungicides is a concern.
+In 2016, isolates from 86.0% of the field samples had some resistance to Topsin, with a median germination rate of 20%.
+Topsin resistance was found in all factory districts. - 3.
+Resistance to both Eminent and Inspire, as measured by RF values, declined again in 2016 in all factory districts.
+Proline had higher resistance values than Eminent or Inspire. - 4.
+The number of isolates with the G143A mutation that results in resistance to Headline increased again in 2016 across all factory districts.
+Approximately 90% of the fields sampled have some level of resistance to Headline, and approximately 50% of the fields sampled have >50% of the spores resistant to Headline.
+These findings may limit the effective use of Headline for CLS management in 2017.

+- 5. The incidence of C. beticola isolates with resistance to multiple fungicides is a concern.
 Some isolates (4.9%) have resistance to five fungicides. - 7.
 C. beticola isolates with resistance caused more disease (leaf spots) than sensitive plants treated with Eminent at the field rate in greenhouse trials, and isolates with resistance can cause as much or disease than the sensitive isolates in plants not treated with Eminent.
 There is a difference between CLS susceptible and resistant varieties disease loss based on isolate resistance to Eminent.
-The EC50 value break point for significant disease loss for a susceptible variety is $1.0~\mu g/ml$ for the susceptible varieties compared to a break point of $10.0~\mu g/ml$ for a resistant variety - 8.
-We recommend continuing disease control recommendations currently in place including fungicide rotation, using high label rate of fungicides, scouting at end of the season to decide the necessity of a late application, using fungicide resistance maps for fungicide selection, using a resistant variety spray intervals of 14 days, and applying fungicides to insure maximum coverage as measured as percent spore germination
+The EC50 value break point for significant disease loss for a susceptible variety is $1.0 \mu g/ml$ for the susceptible varieties compared to a break point of $10.0 \mu g/ml$ for a resistant variety - 8.
+We recommend continuing disease control recommendations currently in place including fungicide rotation, using high label rate of fungicides, scouting at end of the season to decide the necessity of a late application, using fungicide resistance maps for fungicide selection, using a resistant variety, spray intervals of 14 days, and applying fungicides to insure maximum coverage.
+It may be useful in 2017 to begin fungicide applications earlier than in past years.